 Climate is changing due to human emissions of carbon to the atmosphere.
 But not all the carbon emitted remains there - in fact, over the industrial era, the ocean has absorbed excess carbon equivalent to 40% of all human fossil fuel emissions.
 Understanding the ocean and its role in the global carbon cycle is critical to understanding and predicting climate change.

 The McKinley Ocean Carbon Research Group studies how ocean physical and biogeochemical processes impact large-scale carbon cycling and primary productivity.
 These studies encompass climate and ocean physics, biogeochemistry and ecology.
-Our primary research tools are numerical models, large historical datasets and machine learning.
+Our research tools include numerical models, oceanographic datasets, and machine learning.
+Current projects include:

 Ocean Carbon Resources